moq-wg/moq-transport/draft-ietf-moq-transport.md

 use case.
 Their responses to congestion are different: In Order prioritizes completeness and Latest prioritizes receiving the most recent Objects.

-There are 2 delivery orders:
+There are 3 delivery orders:

-In Order (0x1): Delivers Objects in order of ascending Group Id and then ascending Object Id, as fast as possible.
+Strict In Order (0x1): Delivers Objects in order of ascending Group Id and then ascending Object Id, as fast as possible.
 Objects are sent on a single stream at once, starting with the 'Stream Header Track' header.
 When an Object or Group is no longer available, the status ({{object-status}}) indicates that.